Matrilineality in Judaism: Modern period

+Though numerous modern academics believe that Judaism at some point was patrilineal, the precise date of the shift from patrilineality to matrilineality is disputed.
+According to many modern academic opinions it was likely instituted in either the early Tannaitic period (c.
+10–70 CE) or in the time of Ezra (c.
+460 BCE).
+Historical evidence marshalled by Professor Shaye J. D. Cohen indicates that a change from a patrilineal to a matrilineal-based principle for the offspring of mixed unions of Jew and gentile took place in the 1st century, specifically c.
+10–70 CE.

 Rabbi Immanuel Jakobovits offers some possible reasons for the law of matrilineality:

 Several reasons may be given for the rule.
 A child from a mixed marriage could not legally be a 50% Jew, growing up with a half commitment or a double faith.
 A choice must be made, and once made, it must be consistently applied in all cases, since no law can be arbitrary or subject to personal variations.
 Now, in making this choice, the certainty of maternity must be set against the doubt of paternity, however small this doubt may be.
 In such cases Jewish law invariably invokes the rule "a doubt can never over-rule a certainty".

 Even in nature, the mother's bond with her child is, in some respects, firmer than the father's.
 It was Eve (Hebrew Chavah) who was so called "because she was the mother of all living (chay)" (Gen. 3:20), whereas Adam was not named "Chayim" as "the father of all life".
 It must also be remembered that Jewish law, unable to sanction or recognise a mixed marriage as religiously valid, technically regards the child as born out of wedlock and therefore legally having a mother only.

 In a wider sense, the determination of the child's religious status by the mother may also indicate that she has the superior influence on the child's religious development.